 Around this time, I embarked on a first-person account of living with insomnia.
 I thought this book was going to be a memoir, but it became as much about sleep science as about me.
 Insomniac was shortlisted for the Gregory Bateson Prize by the Society for Cultural Anthropology: “Shakespeare scholar turns ethnographer, sleep specialist, and science detective…[and] reveals just how little the contemporary medical community knows about the world of sleeplessness…”

 My most recent book, Immeasurable Outcomes: Teaching Shakespeare in the Age of the Algorithm (Johns Hopkins UP, spring 2023) argues that the liberal arts matter now more than ever.
 I show what is valuable about the humanities, by bringing you into my Shakespeare class.
 A liberal arts education is about the cultivation of the human--you've heard that before.
 But you haven't actually seen how the process works, how a class can develop the kind of intelligence and imagination that a democracy depends on.
 I show how the crisis of the humanities is caused in large part by the high-stakes standardized testing regime imposed on K-12 that cut out the arts and humanities to teach to the test.

-I’ve published in mainstream venues, The Nation, The New York Times, the Los Angeles Times, Ms Magazine, as well as scholarly journals such as Signs, Contemporary Literature, Renaissance Drama.
-I've been blogging for Huff Po, Psychology Today, and elsewhere for the past decade.
+I’ve published in mainstream venues such as The New York Times, Ms. Magazine as well as scholarly journals such as Signs, Contemporary Literature, Renaissance Drama.
+Lately I've published online in Huff Po, Psychology Today, The American Prospect, Counterpunch, Times Higher Education.

 “Mother’s Day Memories, Piano Lessons—for Life”